Blog

 Dan SchwarzDan SchwarzLawrence PhillipsLawrence Phillips

-Video presentation on integrating AI into forecasting workflows — covering practical approaches and lessons learned.
+A video presentation from Dan Schwarz and Lawrence Phillips on integrating AI into forecasting workflows, with practical approaches and lessons learned.

 The Human v Bots Forecasting Tournament